Disability in Chile: Education

 Special education in Chile aids children with various types of disability.
 Children can be aided in class or on site at hospitals.
 According to a 2017 OECD report, Chile is making a "clear effort to target resources to vulnerable students," including students with a disability.
-The government has worked to improve special needs education, especially through the School Integration Programme (PIE).
+The government has worked to improve special education, especially through the School Integration Programme (PIE).
 However, there is still a "short supply" of educational provisions for students with permanent disabilities and a low level of integration of students with special needs into regular classrooms.
 Many teachers in mainstream schools do not have the necessary training to work with students with special needs.
 In addition, schools do not always appropriately or correctly diagnose the needs of students with disabilities, meaning that students may not have the correct resources.
 Special education teachers, as of 2019, made less money than other types of teachers.

 The Center of Sign Language Studies (CELENSE) was formed in 1987 in order to teach Chilean Sign Language (LSCh) to the Deaf community.
 Deaf students can have access to interpreters of LSCh in the classroom.

 As of 2016, only 46.9 percent of people with disability have completed only a basic level of education.
 A study in 2005 found that only 6.6 percent of young people with a disability go on to university and fewer graduate.